armbian/documentation/docs/User-Guide_Getting-Started.md

 ### How to check download authenticity?

 All our images are digitally signed and therefore it is possible to check their authenticity.
-You meed to  issue these commands (Linux/macOS, you might need to install dependencies first, eg. `apt-get install gnupg ` on Debian/Ubuntu or `brew install gnupg ` on macOS. on windows install the current simple gnupg [Gnupg](https://gnupg.org/download/):
+You need to  issue these commands (Linux/macOS, you might need to install dependencies first, eg. `apt-get install gnupg ` on Debian/Ubuntu or `brew install gnupg ` on macOS. on windows install the current simple gnupg [Gnupg](https://gnupg.org/download/):

 	# download public key from the database
 	gpg --keyserver ha.pool.sks-keyservers.net --recv-key DF00FAF1C577104B50BF1D0093D6889F9F0E78D5